merbar/CarND-Advanced-Lane-Lines/writeup.md

 Once a line has been detected, I search within a margin of the previous polynomial fit to detect the current frame's line.

 The result is fed to the left or right instance of the line class for further processing (via `updateData()` in `advLaneDetect_line.py`).
-I am performing one more sanity check for peaky lines in line 129 of `advLaneDetect_line` where I am limiting the change of the first and second polynomial coefficient, which can turn the confidence of the line to zero.
+I am performing one more sanity check for peaky lines where I am limiting the change of the first and second polynomial coefficient, which can turn the confidence of the line to zero.

 Finally:
 - if the confidence is above the given threshold of 0.6, use it without change
 - if it is below threshold, blend in a mix of the previous fit and a mirrored version of the opposing line's fit.
-The influence of the mirrored fit will grow depending on how small the confidence in the current line is compared to the confidence in the opposite line (line 66).
+The influence of the mirrored fit will grow depending on how small the confidence in the current line is compared to the confidence in the opposite line.

 The current frame's best fit is then averaged over the past seven frames.